Integration of skills is a difficult concept to fully understand, and more difficult still to explain.

 The reason I got him out of that vehicle is that's what I learned.
 Absent a neck wound, stabilizing the patient outside the vehicle allowed for the greatest opportunity to observe and address his injuries.
 There were fumes and smoke.
 It made the situation less complicated.

-This is the core of ISG strategy of emergency management: Recognition of the type of situation, having the skills and equipment, and reducing the situation to it's simplest form.
+This is the core of ISG strategy of emergency management: Recognition of the type of situation, having the skills and equipment, and reducing the situation to its simplest form.

 That said, most of the skills that helped me were basic awareness.
 These are an element of most "good" training.
-Some of the classes that were extremely helpful in cultivating this skill were:

 The experience was validating in some very minor ways; the tools and approach used was effective.
 Specifically, the Benchmade Rescue Hook, which was instrumental in safely extracting the male victim.
 The ISG approach to understanding emergencies and organizing our skill and equipment around those emergencies proved to be extremely valuable.
 The principles of Everyday Carry allowed me to respond as fast as I could orient myself to the situation.
 That's huge, and something I hope people will take seriously; dress, carry, and train for these situations and you *will* be ready for them.